waqas-musharaf/ai-futoshiki-cnf-generator/readMe.txt

 Futoshiki_CNF is a DIMACS-CNF format generator that is able to parse any given NxN Futoshiki board and produce output in DIMACS-CNF format.
-The generated DIMACS-CNF output can be inputted into a SAT solver of your choice in order to get the solution for the given Futoshiki board.
+The generated DIMACS-CNF output can be inputted into a SAT solver in order to get the solution for the given Futoshiki board.